sukritishuk/ML_ZoomCamp_Article/README.md

 Before we move on to Time Series Analysis of Amazon Stock, let me first explain some key concepts about time-related data in general and time series analysis.

-## Key Concepts about Time-specific Data -
+## Key Concepts about Time-specific Data & Time Series Analysis -

 * **TimeStamp** refers to a particular moment in time (e.g., January 4th, 2022 at 7:00am). **Time Intervals and Periods** refer to a length of time between a particular beginning and end point. **Time deltas or durations** refer to an exact length of time, between two dates or times.
 * **Time series** is a set of data points that occur over a span or succesive periods of time like Years, Months, Weeks, Days, Hours, Minutes, and Seconds.
 Time series differs from **Cross-Sectional Data** as the latter considers only a single point in time while the former looks at a series or repeated samples of data over a time period.